Chunkys0up7/AttemptTwoPractioner/TASKS_CHECKLIST.md

 - [x] Add AI-specific metrics (model performance, latency, accuracy) to monitoring stack (metrics service and endpoints scaffolded)

 ### 4. User-Facing Documentation & API Reference
-- [ ] Complete and publish user/developer documentation for all new endpoints and features
+- [ ] Complete and publish user/developer documentation for all new endpoints and features (backend API docs scaffolded in README.md)

 ---